-Through a considered decision making process in a practical learning environment, participants are given the opportunity to develop awareness of road safety and the consequences of their behaviour.
-Students are prepared for on road cycling and learn the skills and attitudes required for safe cycling in low to medium traffic environments.
+Delivered both in the school grounds and on local roads, students are prepared for on-road cycling and learn the skills and attitudes required for safe cycling in low to medium traffic environments.